hyprwm/hyprland-wiki/content/useful-utilities/status-bars.md

 #### How to launch

 Type `waybar` into your terminal.
-In order to have Waybar launch alongside Hyprland, add `waybar` to your hyprland config's autostarts.
+In order to have Waybar launch alongside Hyprland, add `waybar` to your Hyprland config's autostarts.

 <!-- Waybar also provides a systemd service.
 If you use Hyprland with [uwsm](../../Useful-Utilities/Systemd-start), you can enable it, using the following command. -->